57total views of outputs

 As part of CPD, I attend clinical practice regularly, staying up-to-date as a neuroscience nurse.
 This strengthens my teaching and ability to link theory to practice for other nurses.

 I am on the editorial board for the British Journal of Neuroscience Nursing.
-I am currently writing a chapter on the management of traumatic brain injury in the Accident and Emergencies: Theory into Practice 4th Edition, published by Elsevier.
-I have recently been a finalist in the learner of the year category for the nursing times awards 2022.
+I have recently written a chapter on the: Management of Traumatic Brain Injury in a core text book- Accident and Emergencies: Theory into Practice 4th Edition, published by Elsevier.
+I am a judge for the Nursing Times awards 2023.

 London South Bank University